 5. Learn everything JW's believe about the the 144,000

-8. According to the Watchtower, anyone who dies at armageddon at the hands of Jehovah, will have no hope of a resurrection to life on a paradise earth.
-With regard to the coming 'great tribulation' and God's day of judgment, the Watchtower says this, ' Christendom’s clergy are lawless in that they have misled millions by promoting teachings, holidays, and behavior contrary to the Bible.
+8. According to the organization, anyone who dies at armageddon at the hands of Jehovah, will have no hope of a resurrection to life on a paradise earth.
+With regard to the coming 'great tribulation' and God's day of judgment, the organization says this, ' Christendom’s clergy are lawless in that they have misled millions by promoting teachings, holidays, and behavior contrary to the Bible.
 Like the religious leaders whom Jesus condemned, the modern-day worshippers who are part of “the son of destruction” face destruction with no hope of a resurrection.
 (2 Thess.
-1:6-9) ' Watchtower June 15, 2008, Article: ' Things From Which We Must Flee ', Subtitle: ' A Future Wrath From Which to Flee ', par 7
+1:6-9) ' Watchtower Magazine, June 15, 2008, Article: ' Things From Which We Must Flee ', Subtitle: ' A Future Wrath From Which to Flee ', par 7

-9. JW's believe there are only two choices, God's organization the Watchtower, and Satan's organization everyone else.
+9. JW's believe there are only two choices, God's organization and Satan's organization, - everyone else.
 It is believed that Satan's worldly organization, i.e. human institutions, governments, leaders of false religions, and their worshippers, will perish at the hands of Jehovah, so that Jesus can rule the earth for a 1000 years and restore it to a paradise.
 During that 1000 years, all the dead will be resurrected regardless of their sins and given a chance to earn everlasting life if they are obedient for 1000 years.
 If they are not obedient, Jehovah will annihilate them forever with no hope of a resurrection again.
-WT, Aug 15, 2006, ' Questions From Readers ' Question: ' After the final test at the end of the Millennium, will it be possible for humans to sin and die? '
+Watchtower Magazine, Aug 15, 2006, ' Questions From Readers ' Question: ' After the final test at the end of the Millennium, will it be possible for humans to sin and die? '

-It is believed that only those who call upon the name of Jehovah and follow his rules as explained by the Watchtower, have any scriptural hope of surviving the great tribulation and God's day of judgment at armageddon.
+It is believed that only those who call upon the name of Jehovah and follow his rules as explained by the organization, have any scriptural hope of surviving the great tribulation and God's day of judgment at armageddon.
 However the organization admits that Jehovah is the final judge.
 They cannot predict who Jehovah will save.
 Therefore it is possible that some Witnesses will not make it through armageddon.
 Witnesses believe that just like in the days of Noah, only a few will survive.
 Satan's organization will be destroyed forever and Witnesses will be judged by Jehovah himself as to whether they're worthy or not.
 If a Witness does not survive armageddon, they have no hope of a resurrection to life on a paradise earth.
 They will remain dead forever.

 Unfortunately this doctrine is troubling for JW's.
 As they wait for armageddon and contemplate all the sins they've committed, some wonder if it would be better to die before armageddon.
 That way they would be guaranteed a resurrection to life on a paradise earth, no matter how many sins they've committed.
 As long as they're alive they must work hard for eternal life and follow many rules.
 If they secretly break some of the Society's rules or displease Jehovah in some way, they might not survive armageddon.
 That would mean eternal death, no matter how many sacrifices they've made for Jehovah.

 Most JW's are only concerned about surviving armageddon.
 However that's just the beginning.
 Even if a JW survives armageddon, obedience is required for the 1000 years after armageddon and for all eternity.
-WT, Aug 15, 2006, ' Questions From Readers ' Question: ' After the final test at the end of the Millennium, will it be possible for humans to sin and die? '
+Watchtower Magazine, Aug 15, 2006, ' Questions From Readers ' Question: ' After the final test at the end of the Millennium, will it be possible for humans to sin and die? '